-A pupil or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A pupil of compulsory school age or a young person has a learning difficulty or disability if they have:
+A pupil or young person has SEN if they have a learning difficulty or disability which calls for special education provision to be made for them.
+A pupil of compulsory school age or a young person as a learning difficulty if they have:

-• a significantly greater difficulty in learning than the majority of others of the same age or

-• has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
+- a significantly greater difficulty in learning than the majority of others of the same age - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.